j-red/j-red/README.md

           ╚█████╔╝██║  ██║██║  ██║███████╗██████╔╝  ██║ ╚██╗███████╗   ██║     ███████╗╚█████╔╝███████╗███████╗
            ╚════╝ ╚═╝  ╚═╝╚═╝  ╚═╝╚══════╝╚═════╝   ╚═╝  ╚═╝╚══════╝   ╚═╝     ╚══════╝ ╚════╝ ╚══════╝╚══════╝
 ```
-### ʜᴇʟʟᴏ, ᴡᴏʀʟᴅ! ɪᴛ's sᴏ ᴠᴇʀʏ ɴɪᴄᴇ ᴛᴏ ᴍᴇᴇᴛ ʏᴏᴜ.
+### ʜᴇʟʟᴏ, ᴡᴏʀʟᴅ!
-My name is Jared, I'm a Ph.D. student at the University of Oregon studying machine learning for use in network applications.
+My name is Jared, I'm a Machine Learning Ph.D. student at the University of Oregon.
 I conduct research with the Oregon Network Research Group developing new ways of leveraging innovations in machine learning to make network management more accessible and robust.
+I also enjoy digital art and design, and am interested in creating technical art at the intersection of programming and artistic design.

 <!-- Check out my site! https://j-red.github.io/ -->

 ------------

 ### ᴇᴅᴜᴄᴀᴛɪᴏɴ:
 I completed my B.S. in Math, Computer Science, and Music Technology in Winter 2022 at the University of Oregon.
-I then joined the Ph.D. program in Computer Science (with an emphasis on Machine Learning) at the University of Oregon, where I remain to this day.
+I then joined the Ph.D. program in Computer Science (with an emphasis on Machine Learning) at the University of Oregon, where I am today.

 ------------

 ### ᴍʏ ɪɴᴛᴇʀᴇsᴛs:
 I am passionate about both machine learning and data science, as well as art, music, and digital technologies.
 In my limited spare time I enjoy tinkering with old electronics, developing algorithmic soundscapes, designing 3D sculptures, and building the [occasional silly website](https://j-red.github.io/vtt/).

+Check out my 3D Demo Reel [here](https://j-red.github.io/portfolio/3D-demo/)!

 ------------